The Triumph of Sepp Kuss: A Milestone in the 78th Vuelta a España

 Lennard Kämna and Nico Denz, two Bora drivers, attacked on the last stage to Madrid.
 Kämna wins one, almost two stages for the German racing team.
 Youngster Cian Uijtdebroeks makes a fantastic debut.
 What is your Bora balance sheet?

 Voigt: A bit mixed.
-Aleksandr Vlasov once spoke about the podium in an interview.
+Aleksandr Vlasov once spoke regarding the podium in an interview.
 They were very far away from that, even if that is true for many this year.
 Uijtdebroeks was one of the discoveries of the tour, was stable until the last week and always in a good mood.
 That was a great surprise.

 As a soloist for a triple coup: Kämna triumphs when she reaches the mountain